fresns/docs/wiki/en-US/guide/features.md

 ## Support externally applied load algorithm

 If you need a personalized data list, you can develop or install the corresponding algorithm plug-in by yourself to make the data output more personalized.
 For example, if all kinds of content such as pictures, videos, commodities, and documents need to output results that meet the user’s preferences, it is not only necessary to build a user’s preference portrait, but also has higher requirements for retrieval engines.
-When the main program cannot meet your needs, you can load the specified plug-in externally without modifying the main program, themes, plug-ins, and clients.
+When the main program cannot meet your needs, you can load the specified plug-in externally without modifying the main program, plug-ins, and clients.

 ## Support data stream subscription